Nugent Carriage House

 Thomas Halsey Sr., one of Southampton’s founders, and his family built the first farmhouse on this property a few years after arriving in 1640.
 They had stopped first in Lynn, Massachusetts, after leaving their native England.
 When they became dissatisfied with their situation in Lynn, they obtained a deed for land on Long Island from British authorities and later came to terms with the Shinnecock tribe.
 The current house was built c.
 1683 by Thomas Halsey Jr. who inherited his father’s property and used wood frame timbers from his father’s house to build his own.
 The house remained in the Halsey family for several generations.
 Visitors who pass through the weathered front door find the wide-planked floors, hand-hewn beams, furnishings, textiles and objects that were the backdrop for domestic farm life in colonial times.
 Outside, the culinary and medicinal plants that were once household necessities flourish in a replication of a colonial herb garden.

-The Thomas Halsey Homestead Open Hours: July to September, Only Saturdays, 11am to 4pm.
+Halsey House & Garden Open Hours: July to September, Only Saturdays, 11am to 4pm.

 Visits at other times are by appointment only and must be made at least one week in advance and are subject to staff availability.